SJTU-YONGFU-RESEARCH-GRP/Lung-Sound-Classification-System-LungSys-I/README.md

 ## Train

-The model was built using Pytorch, please read detail in
+The model was built using PyTorch, please read detail in
 ```
 Bi-Resnet/model/bnn.py
 ```